tjhickey724/discrete_math/notes/sequences/polynomial_sequences.md

 so $b=1/2$  and substitution into $a+b=1$ we get $a+1/2 = 1$ so $a=1/2$

 and this shows that $s_n = (1/2)n^2 + (1/2)n = n(n+1)/2$

+**Solving Linear Equations skill** use variable elimination and substitution to solve a system of linear equations

 **Polynomial fitting skill** use polynomial fitting to find the coefficients of a possible polynomial closed for for a sequence